 This section lists the syntax for the engine and server, as well as several database utilities used in the certified configuration.
-These tools are documented in "Database Administration Utilities" on page 435 of the book ASA Database Administration Guide, but appear here for convenience, and also to emphasize the required or restricted switches in the C2 certified configuration.
+These tools are documented in "Database Administration Utilities" [ASA Database Administration Guide, page 455], but appear here for convenience, and also to emphasize the required or restricted switches in the C2 certified configuration.
 Note that where optional switches are listed, only those switches listed may be used.
 Any switches that may be documented or listed in the usage screen of the utility but are not listed here are not allowed in the certified configuration.